clicknull/PoC-TeleSniff-Backdoor/README.md

 # PoC-TeleSniff-Backdoor
-Proof of concept written with Python ( and lldb OSX), get Telegram a authentification codes,Contact,last location of a locked telegram session and send it to command and control (C&C)
+Proof of concept written with Python ( and lldb OSX), get Telegram authentification codes,Contact,last location of a locked telegram session and send it to command and control (C&C)

 #### Important
 + This is only PoC (not a tool)